 A crack cluster can be used to draw a path in the corresponding pavement image.
 A valid crack cluster must have a clear, dark, and narrow strip along the path.
 To verify whether a crack cluster corresponds to a real crack, we need to examine three features of the crack path in the original image.
 First, the contrast of the pixels on the path to the neighbor pixels on both sides should not exceed a threshold to avoid light marks of skid or paint.
 Second, the width and the width variation of the strip should not go beyond the given limits to omit shadows, pavement joints, and other non-crack objects.
-Finally, the path must have a certain length to be separated from short segments that may be simply caused by pavement noise or unwanted features.
-After crack clusters are verified and short clusters are deleted, the clusters that are in the vicinity and have similar orientations can be traced to become a long crack (Figure 6 (c)).
+Finally, the path must have a certain length to be separated from short segments that may be caused simply by pavement noise or unwanted features.
+After crack clusters are verified and short clusters are deleted, the clusters that are in the vicinity and have similar orientations can be traced to become a long crack (Figure 5.1[c]).
 The direction of a traced crack is calculated based on its starting and ending coordinates, and therefore the crack can be classified as longitudinal or transverse.

-Validation Tests
+6. Validation Tests

 To facilitate the validation tests, the VCrack system also provides the functions for capturing and saving pavement images over a long distance and the functions for visual feedback (crack maps) of the detection results.
 It continuously records the full size images of 1 km (0.62 mile) pavement or the compressed images of 16 km (10 miles) pavement.
 The VCrack measurements are compared with those obtained from the on-screen visual examinations of the same images.
-Figure 7 shows a 10-meter pavement section with its crack map output from the VCrack.
-The cracks in the crack maps are the simplified drawings of verified crack clusters, which do not intend to reflect the fine details of cracks rather than their locations and orientations.
-Continuous crack maps are stored along with interval crack, providing both summary data and distributed data for scanned pavements.
+Figure 6 shows a 10-meter pavement section with its crack map output from the VCrack.
+The cracks in the crack maps are simplified drawings of verified crack clusters, which do not intend to reflect the fine details of cracks, but rather to reflect their locations and orientations.
+Continuous crack maps are stored along with interval cracks, providing both summary data and distributed data for scanned pavements.

-Figure 7.
-A 10-meter pavement image (a) and its crack map (b)
+Figure 6.1 A 10-meter pavement image (a) and its crack map (b)

-The accuracy of the VCrack was evaluated by comparing the results of the on-screen visual assessment of the 100 pavement images chosen from pavement sections representing various cracking situations.
-It is found that the correlations (R2) between the two evaluation methods are 0.91 for longitudinal cracking and 0.96 for transverse cracking.
+The accuracy of the VCrack was evaluated by comparing the results of the on-screen visual assessment of 100 pavement images chosen from pavement sections representing various cracking situations.
+The correlations (R) between the two evaluation methods are 0.91 for longitudinal cracking and 0.96 for transverse cracking.

 The repeatability test of the VCrack was performed by scanning the same pavement (asphalt) section multiple times.
-The survey data were recorded at an interval of 30.5 m (100 ft).
+The survey data were recorded at intervals of 30.5 m (100 ft).
 The correlations of the cracking data of any two scans were used to examine the consistency or repeatability of multiple tests.
-Figure 8 shows the cracking data of the three scans (#1, #2, and #3) on a 3.2 km (2 mile) pavement at a constant speed of 88 km/h (55 mph).
-The correlations of both longitudinal and transverse cracking data between two scans are all above 0.9.
+Figure 6.1 shows the alligator cracking data of the three scans (R1, R2, and R3) on a 4.8 km (3 mi) pavement at a constant speed of 72 km/h (45 mph).
+The correlation coefficiencies of any two of these three scans are above 0.95.
 Similar results were achieved on many other pavements.
-Since it is difficult to maintain the driving path of the vehicle to be the same in different runs, it is logical to see the difference in the outputs as shown in Figure 8.
-Other factors that may contribute to the variations of multiple scans are the difference in the lighting condition and the vehicle speed.
+Because maintaining the same driving path of the vehicle in different runs is difficult, it is logical to see the difference in the outputs as shown in Figure 6.2.
+Other factors that may contribute to the variations of multiple scans are the differences in the lighting conditions and vehicle speed.

-Figure 8.
-Repeatability test with multiple scans
+Figure 6.2 Repeatability test with multiple scans